nickexyz/ntfy-shellscripts/README.md

 2. Populate the variables for the scripts you would like to use.
 3. If you are cherry picking particular scripts to move to a host, ensure the `.env` exists in the same directory as the script

+It is also possible to specify the path to the env file with the variable `NTFY_ENV`
+For example: `NTFY_ENV="/tmp/myenvfile" /opt/ntfy.sh`

 # Other
 ntfy.sh is a generic ntfy script.
 read_notify.sh and folder_notify.sh are two quick scripts that sends notifications when new files are added.